 BESSON: Every time a film is adapted from a comics series, the fans, who consider themselves the guardians of some kind of sacred temple, speak out and won’t let anything go.
 But I’m ready and waiting for them: I’m also part of the fan club!
 I’ve loved Valerian and Laureline since I was ten years old.
 I deserve my badge as much as them!

-This article is part two of a five-part series on Valerian, as we prepare for the upcoming release of the blockbuster Valerian and the City of a Thousand Planets later this month.
+This article is part two of a five-part series on Valerian, published prior to the release of the blockbuster Valerian and the City of a Thousand Planets in 2017.
 Interview by Christophe Quillien.
 Originally published in Valérian l’intégrale #2 and Valérian l’intégrale #3 (Dargaud 2016).
 Header image © Christin & Mézières / Dargaud.

 UP NEXT: A behind-the-scenes look into the enchanting art of Jean-Claude Mézières.